The Nest

 If your deal was in contract and the buyer still fell through, you must ask your listing agent to change the listing status from “in-contract” to “active.”
 This will typically trigger a notification on many people’s automatic search alerts.

-Why Would A House Go BOM in real estate?
+Why Would A House Go BOM in Real Estate?

 • Unmentioned Problems/Bad Faith Sales.
 Most contracts have a contingency against continuing a sale if the seller discovers a significant problem with the house, and this suggests that you may have to exercise caution.

-• It failed Home Inspection.
-While it is not the best to hear, a destructive home inspection will quickly make your home return on the market.
+• It failed the Home InspectionWhile this is not the best news, a destructive home inspection will quickly put your home back on the market.

 • Contingency-Related Issues.
 For example, this would cover a sale only if the seller performs a repair.